wmelabs/planbrew-standalone/README.md

 PlanBrew is a text editing system built around composable **fragments** (pieces of text) and **blueprints** (templates that combine fragments to generate final output).

-PlanBrew can be used to edit prompts for agentic AI routines, posts on social media, or for any task where keeping track of composable text pieces is paramount.
+PlanBrew can be used to edit prompts for agentic AI routines, posts on social media, or for any task where organizing and keeping track of composable text pieces is paramount.

 ## Standalone Mode

-Standalone mode is a fully self-contained single HTML file with only one external dependency: **Monaco Editor**, loaded from CDN for the text editing experience.
+Standalone mode is a fully self-contained single HTML file with only one external dependency: **Monaco Editor**, loaded from CDN.

 No server is required to run PlanBrew standalone — it runs entirely in the browser using IndexedDB for local storage.